readmyviews/importcsvdatamysqlusingphp/README.md

-# importcsvdatamysqlusingphp

-Import csv data into mysql
+Import CSV data into MYSQL using PHP

 To get the detail knowledge of how to implement code please refer below link.